-- The sub-category #1A Sustainable covers sustainable investment with environmental or social objectives. - The sub-category #1B Other E/S characteristics covers investments aligned with the environmental or social characteristics that do not qualify as sustainable investments. - How does the use of derivatives attain the environmental or social characteristics promoted by the financial product?
+- The sub-category #1A Sustainable covers sustainable investment with environmental or social objectives. - The sub-category #1B Other E/S characteristics covers investments aligned with the environmental or social characteristics that do not qualify as sustainable investments.

+How does the use of derivatives attain the environmental or social characteristics promoted by the financial product?

-The sub-fund will not use derivatives to attain the environmental or social characteristics of the sub-fund.
+The Fund will not use derivatives to attain the environmental and/or social characteristics of the Fund.